MicrosoftDocs/WSL/WSL/case-sensitivity.md

 When creating new directories, those directories will inherit the case sensitivity from it's parent directory.

+> [!WARNING]
+> There is an exception to this inheritance policy when running in WSL 1 mode.
+When a distribution is running in WSL 1 mode, the per-directory case sensitivity flag is not inherited; directories created in a case sensitive directory are not automatically case sensitive themselves.
+You must explicitly mark each directory as case sensitive

 ## Case sensitivity options for mounting a drive in WSL configuration file

 Case sensitivity can be managed when mounting a drive on the Windows Subsystem for Linux using the WSL config file.
-(Currently only NTFS formatted drives are supported.)
 Each Linux distribution that you have installed can have it's own WSL config file, called `/etc/wsl.conf`.
 For more information about how to mount a drive, see [Get started mounting a Linux disk in WSL 2](./wsl2-mount-disk.md).

-To configure the case sensitivity option when mounting a drive in your `wsl.config` file:
+To configure the case sensitivity option in the `wsl.config` file when mounting a drive:

 1. Open the Linux distribution you will be using (ie. Ubuntu).
 2. Change directories up until you see the `etc` folder (this may require you to `cd ..` up from the `home` directory).
 3. List the files in the `etc` directory to see if a `wsl.conf` file already exists (use the `ls` command, or `explorer.exe .` to view the directory with Windows File Explorer).
-4. If the `wsl.conf` file does not already exist, you can create it using: `sudo touch wsl.conf`.
+4. If the `wsl.conf` file does not already exist, you can create it using: `sudo touch wsl.conf` or by running `sudo nano /etc/wsl.conf`, which will create the file upon saving from the Nano editor.
 5. The following options are available for you to add into your `wsl.config` file:

 **Default setting: `dir` for enabling case sensitivity per directory.**